neulab/ExplainaBoard/docs/web/how_to_make_interactive_evaluation.md

-# How to Make Interactive Evaluation using ExplainaBoard Web Platform?
+# How to Perform Interactive Evaluation using the ExplainaBoard Web Platform

-ExplainaBoard makes interactive evaluation available from multiple aspects:
+ExplainaBoard makes it possible to perform interactive evaluation from multiple perspectives: